dgarigali/CNN_Image_Classification/README.md

 ## FPGA logic primitives

+As one can see, the bottleneck of the IP developed was the number of BRAM used (85%), which dit not allow parallelizing the first layer even more.

 |       Resource      |    LUT   |    FF    |   BRAM   |   DSP   |
 |:--------------------|:---------|:---------|:---------|:--------|
 |      AXI DMA        |   1573   |   2218   |     3    |    0    |